tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 - If TezSign is compromised, an attacker can cause double-signing penalties but cannot drain your wallet.
 Rotate the consensus key from TezGov immediately using your Ledger.
 - The Ledger is what you connect with in [TezGov](https://gov.tez.capital) to register your TezSign keys on-chain.
 After that, it only comes out for governance votes, staking changes, or key rotations.

-> **⚠️ The companion key is mandatory when your consensus key is tz4.** Both must be registered together.
+> **⚠️ WARNING:** The companion key is mandatory when your consensus key is tz4.
+Both must be registered together.
 Without the companion key, your baker will attest without DAL payloads and forfeit ~10% of baking rewards.

-> **ℹ️ The manager always controls consensus.** The manager key has sole authority to set or change the consensus and companion keys.
+> **ℹ️ INFO:** The manager always controls consensus.
+The manager key has sole authority to set or change the consensus and companion keys.
 The consensus key can sign blocks on the manager's behalf, but it cannot change its own registration.

 ### Setup Steps